aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 This method deletes all information in the database associated to the given upload(s).
-More specifically, it deletes records from tables `notification_spool`, `tarchive_files`, `tarchive_series`, `files_intermediary`, `parameter_file`, `files`, `mri_protocol_violated_scans`, `mri_violations_log`, `MRICandidateErrors` `mri_upload` and `tarchive`.
+More specifically, it deletes records from tables `notification_spool`, `tarchive_files`, `tarchive_series`, `files_intermediary`, `parameter_file`, `files`, `mri_protocol_violated_scans`, `mri_violations_log`, `MRICandidateErrors` `mri_upload` and `tarchive`, `mri_processing_protocol` and `mri_parameter_form` (the later is done only if requested).
 It will also set the `Scan_done` value of the scan's session to 'N' for each upload that is the last upload tied to that session.
 All the delete/update operations are done inside a single transaction so either they all succeed or they all fail (and a rollback is performed).

 INPUTS:
   - $dbh       : database handle.